artsafin/coda-schema-generator/README.md

 func (d *CodaDocument) ListAllUsers(ctx context.Context, extraParams ...codaapi.ListRowsParam) ([]codaschema.AllUsers, error)
 ```

+The slice will be ordered in the way Coda returns rows via the API.
+You can use the `codaapi.ListRows.SortBy(...)` parameter with the `codaapi.RowsSortBy*` constants to control the order.

-**`MapOf<TableName>` methods** -- load data in a map indexed by Coda Row ID.
-Additionally since Go doesn't maintain an order of the map it returns an ordered slice of Row IDs.
+**`MapOf<TableName>` methods** -- load data as a map of `<Table Name>` structs keyed by Coda row ID.
+The method also returns a slice of row IDs that conveys the order in which the rows were returned from the Coda API (because Go doesn't maintain an order in `map`s).

 Example signature: